denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-6-RubyC-2017-review.md

 ## talks

 The first talk I liked was [**Piotr Szotkowski - Ruby Smells**](http://talks.chastell.net/rubyc-2017/#/).
 It was such general talk that you can apply in other languages.
-I understood that I don’t so many different smells he mentioned, so I have a lot of things to read now).
+I understood that I don’t know so many smells he mentioned, so I have a lot of things to read now).

 **Bozhidar Batsov** is a professional speaker, creator of **Rubocop** & **Ruby** style guide.
 I was listening to this for the second time.
 It was a nice overview of things that **Ruby** lacks and a lot of **Clojure** promotion) It is nice when people are following different languages, so it gives different views and approaches.